 As Chairman of the Board of Directors of Beowulf Mining plc (Beowulf, We, or the Company/Group as the context requires), it is my responsibility to ensure that Beowulf has both sound corporate governance and an effective Board.
-As Chairman of Beowulf, my responsibilities include leading the Board effectively, overseeing the Company's corporate governance model, and ensuring that good information flows freely between Executives and Non-Executives in a timely manner.
+As Chairman , my responsibilities include leading the Board effectively, overseeing the Company's corporate governance model, and ensuring that good information flows freely between Executives and Non-Executives in a timely manner.

-Beowulf has decided to adopt the Quoted Companies Alliance Corporate Governance (QCA Code) in line with the London Stock Exchange's recent changes to the AIM Rules, requiring all AIM-listed companies to adopt and comply or explain non-compliance with a recognised corporate governance code.
-This report follows the structure of these guidelines and explains how we have applied the guidance.
+Beowulf adheres to the Quoted Companies Alliance Corporate Governance (QCA Code) This report follows the structure of these guidelines and explains how we have applied the guidance.
 We will provide annual updates on our compliance with the QCA Code.
-The Board considers that the Group complies with the QCA Code so far as it is practicable having regard to the size, nature and current stage of development of the Company, and will disclose any areas of non-compliance in the text below.
+The Board considers that the Group complies with the QCA Code so far as it is practicable having regard to the size nature and current stage of development of the Company, and will disclose any areas of non-compliance in the text below.

-Beowulf understands that application of the QCA Code supports the Company's medium to longterm success whilst simultaneously managing risks and providing an underlying framework of commitment and transparent communications with stakeholders.
+Beowulf understands that application of the QCA Code supports the Company's medium to long term success whilst simultaneously managing risks and providing an underlying framework of commitment and transparent communications with stakeholders.
 Beowulf is committed to monitoring and promoting a socially responsible corporate culture, illustrated through its internal policies, as well as external stakeholder engagement.